HealthML/active-segmentation/docs/source/configuration.rst

 .. index:: ! num_workers

 * *num_workers*
-    Number of workers for the data loading.
+    Number of workers processes for the data loading.
+If ``0``, multi-process data loading is disabled.

 .. _gpus-label:

 .. index:: ! gpus

 * *gpus*
     The number of gpus to be used.
-If ``0`` the training runs on CPU.
+If ``0``, the training runs on CPU.

 .. _prediction_count-label:

 .. index:: ! prediction_count

 * *prediction_count*
-    The amount of predictions to be generated.
+    The number of sample predictions to be generated for the validation set.
+This option is intended for use cases where you want to assess a model's quality using sample predictions.

 .. _prediction_dir-label:

 .. index:: ! prediction_dir

 * *prediction_dir*
-    The local directory to store the predictions.
+    The local directory to store the sample predictions.

 .. _random_state-label: